alovajs/alova/README.md

   },

-  // request to send control function effectRequest(sendRequest, removeStates, { immediate, states }) {
+  // request to send control function effectRequest({
+    handler,
+    removeStates,
+    saveStates,
+    immediate,
+    frontStates,
+    watchingStates
+  }) {
     // Remove the corresponding state when the component is unloaded onUnmounted(removeStates);

-    // When calling useRequest and useFetcher, states are undefined if (!states) {
+    // When calling useRequest and useFetcher, watchingStates are undefined if (!watchingStates) {
-      sendRequest();
+      handler();
       return;
     }

-    // When useWatcher is called, states is an array of states that need to be monitored
+    // When useWatcher is called, watchingStates is an array of states that need to be monitored
-    // When immediate is true, it means that the request needs to be sent immediately watch(states, sendRequest, { immediate });
+    // When immediate is true, it means that the request needs to be sent immediately watch(watchingStates, handler, { immediate });
   },
 };
 ```